Applied Science - Early Childhood, Bachelor of Applied Science

-- Admission requirements over and above admission to NAU are required.
+Individual program admission requirements over and above admission to NAU are required.

-- To be admitted into a Bachelor of Applied Science (B.A.S.) plan, you must have an associate's degree, either completed or in progress, at a regionally accredited institution and the associate's degree must be completed prior to the awarding of the B.A.S. degree.
+To be admitted into a Bachelor of Applied Science (BAS) plan, you must have an associate degree, either completed or in progress, at a regionally accredited institution, and the associate degree must be completed prior to the awarding of the BAS degree.

 Liberal Studies Requirement

-- Please note that you may use the same course to satisfy both a liberal studies and a B.A.S.
-Requirement.
+- Please note that you may use the same course to satisfy both a liberal studies and a BAS Requirement.

-- Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements
+- Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements.

-- 64 units in an associate's degree transfer block (If you have been awarded an A.A.S degree from an Arizona Community College, NAU will accept up to 75 transfer units.)
+- 64 units in an associate degree transfer block.
+If you have been awarded an AAS degree from an accredited Arizona community college, NAU will accept up to 75 transfer units.

 BAS Requirements (21 units)

 This coursework is designed to help you acquire a general knowledge of management, organizational, and policy issues while advancing your professional communication, computer, and quantitative skills.
-Some departments may require that you take specific courses from the B.A.S.
-Requirements or may place other restrictions on the courses that the department requires.
+Some departments may require that you take specific courses from the BAS requirements or may place other restrictions on the courses that the department requires.
 Please see departmental requirements for specific information.
-Other courses may be used to fulfill the B.A.S.
-Elective requirements.
-Please note: at least 15 units in the core must be upper-division (300-400 level) courses.
+Other courses may be used to fulfill the BAS elective requirements.
+At least 15 units in the core must be upper-division (300- or 400-level) courses.

 Early Childhood Specialization Requirements (21 units)

-Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.
+Additional coursework is required if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

-You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
-We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
-(Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)
+You may take these remaining courses from any of the academic areas, using these courses to pursue your specific interests and goals.
+You may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.

-Be aware that some courses may have prerequisites that you must also take.
-For prerequisite information click on the course or see your advisor.
+Be aware that some courses may have prerequisites that you must also successfully complete.
+For prerequisite information, click on the course or see your advisor.